mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ## PMUs
-PMUs measure voltage and current phasors in the polar coordinate system, thus each PMU output is represented by magnitude and angle along with corresponding variances [phadkebook; Sec.
+PMUs measure voltage and current phasors in the polar coordinate system, so each PMU output is represented by magnitude and angle along with corresponding variances [phadkebook; Sec.
 5.6](@cite).
 When installed on buses, they measure bus voltage phasors, while on branches, they measure current phasors.

 A PMU ``(V_i, \theta_i) \in \bar{\mathcal P}`` measures the voltage phasor at bus ``i \in \mathcal N``.
 Let us integrate this type of PMU at the first bus:
 ```@example measurementModelTutorials